Service Mark Infringement: Everything You Need to Know

 Service marks, similar to trademarks, are designed to protect a business's profits by making it illegal for other parties to use them without permission for financial gain.
 Being able to prove infringement in court is key for protecting that service mark as well as the company's profits and reputation.

 If you need help with understanding service mark or trademark infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.